-On a small operation, the ASRC IC may himself discharge some or all of the staff duties, but a large operation might employ a Command Staff of thirty people or more.
-The Incident Command System (ICS) lists many potential Staff positions, some of which are designed for fire suppression activities and clearly unnecessary for lost person searches (e.g. Air Tanker Coordinator) and some which will never be needed by a volunteer organization such as the ASRC (e.g. Time Unit Leader, Compensation Claims Unit Leader).
+On a small operation, the ASRC IC may himself discharge some or all of the staff duties, but a large operation might employ a Command Staff of thirty or more.
+The Incident Command System (ICS) lists many potential Staff positions, some of which are designed for fire suppression activities and clearly unnecessary for lost person searches (e.g. Air Tanker Coordinator) and some which will not be needed by a volunteer organization such as the ASRC (e.g. Time Unit Leader, Compensation Claims Unit Leader).

-Therefore, a Command Staff consisting of the seven positions most appropriate for a medium-sized search was selected for description in the SAROP.
+Therefore, a Command Staff consisting of the seven positions most appropriate for a medium-sized search was selected for description in the SAROP Training Manual.
 By grouping all search-related ICS functions into these seven positions, a concise description of the necessary search management functions is achieved.
 When one of the functions under one of the seven SAROP positions corresponds with a named ICS position, the name of that position is noted in {brackets}.
+The Command Staff may be easily expanded by appointing members to these positions.